f4z3r/f4z3r/README.md

 various programming languages.

 I work on a variety of projects in various roles, such as:
-- I am a software architect at [ipt](https://ipt.ch/en/), working on various mandates.
+- I am a principal software architect at [ipt](https://ipt.ch/en/), working on various mandates.
 - I try to contribute to open source, on projects such as [HashiCorp Vault](https://github.com/hashicorp/vault), the Kubernetes ecosystem, and various others.
 - I am the current maintainer of the